upes-open/scientific-calculator/README.md

 **OVERVIEW:**</br>
-Ever wondered of making your own calculator that will be build on your basic understanding of first language you learned that is C++ and basic concepts of OOP's programming.
-This repository focuses on making your own calculator on C++ that will not only brush up your C++ skills but also be based on object oriented programming concepts and how these concepts can be modeled and replicated with real world examples.
-This will also make use of basic data stuctures to store the results.
+"Ever wondered what it takes to build your own calculator?
+Well, what if we tell you that all you need is a programming language like C++ and some basic knowledge of Object Oriented Programming.
+Still seems unreal?
+We'll walk you through it.
+This repository will not only brush up your knowledge of C++ but also educate you about concepts of OOPs and how they can be modeled and replicated with real world examples."

 **FEATURES:**</br>
 - The user will be able to perform both basic and scientific calculations using this calculator.
-For example "+" Adddition "-" Subraction Multiplication "X" as well as scientific calculation like trignometric operations.</br>
+For example: "+" Addition, "-" Subtraction, "X" Multiplication,"/" Division and Trignometric operations.</br>
-- The calculator has an add on of  memory feature.
-Using this feature user will be able to store all the previous calculations made and  their results which user can refer to perform further calculations.</br>
+- The calculator comes with an add on memory feature.
+With the help of this feature user can store previous calculations and their results which can be referred to later for ease in calculations.</br>

-**HOW IT WORKS:** </br>
- - The user will enter the input number for which He needs to perform calculation.

 **SET UP:**</br>
 1. Fork and clone the repository</br>